EnergySystemsModellingLab/muse_teaching_kit/docs/hands_on_03/hands_on_3.md

 -   Alexander J. M. Kell
 ---

 In this hands-on we explain how to add constraints to outputs of technologies at certain timeslices.
-This could either by a maximum constraint, for instance with the solar PV example mentioned in the previous lecture.
+This could either by a maximum constraint, for instance with the solar PV example mentioned in the previous lecture (lecture 2).
 Or, this could be a minimum constraint, where we expect a minimum amount of output by a nuclear power plant at all times.

 # Learning objectives